symptomatic/policies/source/first-draft/05-roles_policy.md

 # 5. Roles Policy

 Symptomatic has a Security Officer [164.308(a)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
 The responsibilities associated with these roles are outlined below.
+These positions are appointed by and report to the Board of Directors and the CEO.

 ## 5.1 Applicable Standards